huhouhua/huhouhua/README.md

 My name is **Kevin Berger**

 - 🔭 I’m currently building a complex cloud platform. (currently in a just-started state)
-- 🌱 I’m currently learning technologies related to Cloud native.
+- 🌱 At the same time, I am also learning cloud native related technologies.
 - 🖖 I’m an open source enthusiast and a DevOps architect
 - 🤔 I'm looking for someone  with experience in cloud platform development or kubernetes to build [Seacraft](https://github.com/seacraft).
 - 📫 How to reach me huhouhuam@outlook.com